adityakinifr/calanalytics/README.md

 3. When you first launch the app you will be prompted in the browser to enter your OAuth client ID and client secret.
 The app stores these in `sessionStorage` so you only need to provide them once per session.
+4. Click **Configure Stakeholders** in the app to set email addresses for the executive team, Gartner analysts, and direct reports.
+These values are saved in `localStorage` and override the defaults in `config.json`.
-4. Optionally edit `config.json` to specify emails for key groups:
+5. Optionally edit `config.json` to specify default emails for key groups:

 ```json
 {